 The figure in the World card feels as if he can fly.
 And so he can, aided by his machines and now we have satellites, eyes and ears in the sky.
 He thinks he is master of the globe, but the sands have emptied out.
 The resources are not infinite, and actually, he has his arms out for balance.

 Katie-Ellen@TrueTarotTales·#cartomancy ‘graph’.
 Risk of second wave of #covid19UK?
 Readers don’t ‘know.’
 But what is shown?
 10 Spades absent – good.
-Risk detected as 2/5, characterised as 2 short spikes rather than waves on a graph between now and June 20/21.
+Risk detected as 2/5, characterised as 2 spikes on a graph between now and June 20/21.
 Stay CAUTIOUS!
 Cards= 7S, 9C, Ace C, 2D, QH

 Freedom or safety?

 They are both illusions.
 Do we want to be protected or do we want independent agency?
 A degree of personal autonomy?
-Whatever we would rather choose for ourselves, nothing is for free.
+Whatever we would choose, nothing is for free.
 The birds sing because they must, or lose their territory, the food that it can deliver, and their mating rights.
 It’s life and death to them.
 Robins are liable to fight if they meet outside mating time, the male and female may even fight to the death.
-It’s all about territory, and erritory is all about access to resources.
+It’s all about territory, and territory is all about access to resources.

 I am not a fan of banning things, or pointing fingers, or being told what to do, or telling other people what they should be doing, but the World card says we came into this world.
 We are of it, no less deserving than any other living thing.
 But it is not ours.

-The world is ours to live in, and to enjoy and to marvel at.
-We need to do what we need to, in order to live.
-We need to eat, we need our children to eat.
-Some long ago fellow wrote in the Bible that the Lord gave us dominion over the lot, and it caught on big-time, very convenient thing to believe while our numbers were small.
-But the world is not our oyster, we’re only sailing but not steering our mother-ship, Earth, which made the bones which built us, using what came from the stars.
+Some long ago fellow wrote in the Bible that the Lord gave us dominion over the lot, and it caught on big-time, a very convenient thing to believe while our numbers were small.
+But the world is not our oyster, we’re sailing on board but not steering this mother-ship, Earth, which made the bones which built us, with what came from the stars.

 Wherever we go, however far we go, the party isn’t somewhere else.